aroy23/ProspectAI/README.md

 ## Installation

-To set up ProspectAI locally, ensure you have Python installed and clone this repository.
+To set up Prospect AI locally, ensure you have Python installed and clone this repository.
 Then, install the required dependencies:

 ```bash
 pip install ultralytics